CISecurity/SecureSuiteResourceGuide/docs/source/CIS-CAT Pro Dashboard Deployment Guide.md

 Answering `yes` to this confirmation prompt will import the certificate into the trust store.

 **NOTE**:  If the application server is currently running, it must be restarted in order to incorporate the trust store.

+###Upgrading from a previous version###

+To upgrade from an earlier version of CCPD:

+1) stop your application server.  if you followed the deployment guide that would be tomcat, and you would stop with:

+	sudo service tomcat stop

+2) copy the new CCPD.war into the tomcat/webapps directory.

+3) Start the application server:

+	sudo service tomcat start

+That will redeploy the new war over the old application.
+CCPD has a bootstrap initialization script that will run on its first deployment that will make necessary data changes.

+If there are any additional upgrading steps specific to a release version, information about those steps will be included in that versions README.txt